About Us

 2016

-In the fall of 2016, right as the administration turned over, we launched a website to share information about online abortion pills and self-managed abortion.
+In the summer of 2016, we launched the Plan C website to share information about online abortion pills and self-managed abortion.

-Soon after, we noticed online pharmacies selling “abortion kits.”
-We researched and tested these pharmacies and published this research as the Plan C Report Card, documenting the sources from which people were clearly finding pills online.
+In late 2016, we noticed online vendors selling “abortion kits.”
+We researched and tested these vendors and published this research in the journal Contraception, as well as on our website as the Plan C Report Card, documenting what we knew to be reliable online sources of pills.

 2018

-In 2018 we laid the groundwork for a study with UCSF to demonstrate online access to abortion pills throughout California.
-But the FDA refused to approve the study, for the same reason the restrictions remain in place— politics.
+In 2018 we collaborated with UCSF on a study to demonstrate the feasibility and acceptability of online access to abortion pills throughout California.
+But the FDA refused to approve the study, for the same reason the restrictions remain in place—politics.
 Instead, we took our idea to the state of Washington, where a respected clinic ran with it instead.

 2019